Yoco: History

 Aside from through its existing online channel, Yoco began offering its card machines to consumers via major South African retail chains in October 2021.
 Retailers include Builders Warehouse and Makro.

 Also in 2021, Yoco estimated that the transaction value gap, created by businesses not being able to access viable card payment solutions and consumers wanting to pay electronically, was valued at approximately R1.5 trillion.
 The company stated that there were over 6 million small businesses in South Africa, and well over 100 million across the Middle East and Africa, that still transacted only in cash at the time.

 Yoco partnered with Taiwanese semiconductor manufacturer MediaTek in December 2023, to source the latter's Genio series of Internet of Things (IoT) chipsets.
 The chipsets were used to power Yoco's Neo Touch 4G card machine.

 At the Xero Roadshow in May 2025, it was announced that Yoco had integrated its payments platform with cloud-based accounting software company Xero's product.
 With the goal of streamlining small businesses’ finances, the partnership automatically syncs sales and pay-out data from Yoco into the Xero platform.

 In September 2025, Yoco's CEO, Katlego Maphai, announced that he was stepping down after a decade of managing the company.
 He said that there had been recent major shifts in the South African payments processing landscape, such as local "big five" bank Nedbank acquiring one of Yoco's competitors, iKhokha.
 Other examples Maphai gave were Lesaka Technologies acquiring payments processor Adumo, as well as digital-only bank Bank Zero, and big five bank Capitec launching its own competing solution to Yoco.
 Maphai said that fresh skills were required to scale the company.

 As part of the managerial transition, Co-Founders Lungisa Matshoba and Bradley Wattrus would begin serving as Co-CEOs.
 Maphai would remain at Yoco in a Founder capacity, to drive long-term projects.

+In June 2026, Yoco launched a subscription service that enabled its customers to establish their own card-linked loyalty programs.
+At the time of launch, Yoco said that most of its merchants have returning customers, and that loyalty programs were a mechanism that small independent businesses used to retain customers.
+The loyalty program would be managed in-app, and payments made on Yoco-branded payment terminals would generate loyalty points.
+Yoco's rollout followed a 2025 study that showed that 82% of South Africans use loyalty programs in some form.

 Operations

 Yoco offers businesses a variety of touchscreen card machines, a point-of-sale console, an online payments solution, and capital for growth.

 The company's Khumo payment terminal is designed, assembled, and packaged in South Africa.

+Yoco currently operates in South Africa, but plans to expand to the rest of Africa, as well as the Middle East.